 - 1. Check the wheel chocks to make certain they can be removed.
 Use the Stabilizer Jack Controls to take pressure off of the chocks and reposition if necessary. - 2.
 Clear the area of personnel. - 3.
-Raise the jacks on the low side of the apparatus. - 4.
-Raise the jacks on the high side of the apparatus. - 5.
-Retract the stabilizer beams fully.
+Raise the jack on the low side of the apparatus.